huggingface/transformers/docs/source/model_doc/layoutlmv2.rst

          ]

-Here, :obj:`width` and :obj:`height` correspond to the width and height of the original document in which the token occurs.
+Here, :obj:`width` and :obj:`height` correspond to the width and height of the original document in which the token occurs (before resizing the image).
 Those can be obtained using the Python Image Library (PIL) library for example, as follows:

 .. code-block::